-These super soft Easy Yeast Rolls are out of this world!
-They are so fluffy and buttery!
-Believe it or not, it is so simple to make these.
+These dinner rolls are made with yeast and they are so soft and fluffy!
+Believe it or not, it is so easy to make them.
 All you need is a few basic ingredients.
-With this well proven classic recipe, they ALWAYS turn out too good to be true.
+With this well proven classic recipe, they ALWAYS turn out great!

-We promise you will feel like a pro after making these yeast rolls.
+We promise you will feel like a pro after making our easy recipe for yeast rolls.
 This is one of our best bread recipes.
-But if you are still looking for a quicker recipe, check out our no yeast dinner rolls recipe.
+But if you are looking for a quick roll recipe, check out our No Yeast Dinner Rolls Recipe.

 Jump to: